QuantEcon/lecture-source-py/source/rst/tax_smoothing_1.rst

 The class takes lists of matrices that corresponds to :math:`N` Markov states.

-The value and policy functions are then found by iterating on the system of algebraic matrix Riccati equations.
+The value and policy functions are then found by iterating on  a coupled system of matrix Riccati difference equations.

-The solutions for :math:`Ps,Fs,ds` are stored as attributes.
+Optimal  :math:`P_s,F_s,d_s`  are stored as attributes.

 The class also contains a “method” for simulating the model.